ScienceForChange/PyOdourCollect/USAGE.md

 </p>

 ## CLI Vs Module
-The command line interface (CLI) tool provided simplifies downloading data from OdourCollect in CSV or XLSX formats. and is the to-go choice if you plan to analyze the data:
+The command line interface (CLI) tool provided simplifies downloading data from OdourCollect in CSV or XLSX formats and is the to-go choice if you plan to analyze the data:
 - Manually
 - With Microsoft's Excel or PowerBI